y-akbal/JuGrad.jl/README.md

 relu_ = diff_f(x->max(x,0), x-> ifelse(x>0, one(x), zero(x)),"Relu")
 ````
 This way you can implement your own activation functions without bothering yourself "not implemented errors".
 Here the second function stand for the derivative of the first, responsible for doing backprop.

+Note: To run the unit tests, you will need Zygote installed on your machine.